-LONDON (ICIS)--European ethylene cracker margins have fallen week on week on the back of feedstock gains, the latest ICIS margin analysis showed.
+LONDON (ICIS)--European cracker margins have fallen week on week on the back of increases in naphtha and liquefied petroleum gas (LPG) costs, according to ICIS margin analysis on Monday.

 Follow Nel Weddle on Twitter